 Wrap and Protect at Night

-Not only does wrapping your hair at night save you time in the morning, but it also protects your delicate tresses while sleeping, especially if you add in extra protection in the form of a silky hair cover or pillowcase.
-When you mold your hair to the shape of your head, you preserve body and volume in a low-maintenance fashion that requires absolutely no heat.
-You won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.
+Not only does wrapping your hair at night save you time in the morning, but it also protects your delicate tresses while sleeping, especially if you add in extra protection in the form of a silk hair cover or pillowcase.
+Wrap your hair into a doobie with a brush or comb, molding your hair to the shape of your head.
+This preserves body and volume in a low-maintenance fashion that requires absolutely no heat.
+You also won't need to "bump" your ends with a curling or flat iron, so this heatless setting method is gentle on the most delicate part of your mane.

-Relaxers strip away some of the hair's natural oils during the process of straightening; replacing moisture is essential to keeping hair in good shape.
-Instead of greasy, petrolatum-laden products which don't actually moisturize the hair but only coat it, rely on good-quality conditioners and moisturizers to maintain proper moisture levels in your tresses.
+Relaxers may strip away a ton of the hair's natural oils during the process of straightening; replacing that moisture is highly recommended.
+Instead of using greasy, petrolatum-laden products which don't actually moisturize the hair but only coat it, rely on good-quality conditioners and moisturizers to maintain proper moisture levels for your hair follicle.
 Follow each shampoo with a rinse-out conditioner and deep condition two to four times per month, depending on your hair's needs.

 Trim as Needed

-The ends of your hair can become excessively dry if not cared for properly.
+The ends of your hair may become excessively dry if not cared for properly.
 They're the oldest and most fragile parts of your hair and they need to be treated with extreme care.
-However, they're not going to last forever and it's better to get rid of split and dry ends sooner rather than later.
+However, they're not going to last forever, so it's better to get rid of split and dry ends sooner rather than later.
+The longer you keep them, the more your split ends may travel—all the way up to the hair follicle.
 If you routinely pamper your hair and observe other good practices, you'll need to trim less often than someone who flat irons daily or never deep conditions.